JaeBinCHA7/DEMUCS-for-Speech-Enhancement/README.md

 Welcome to the DEMUCS-for-Speech-Enhancement repository.

 DEMUCS is a source separation model proposed by Facebook (now META), which received great attention for its fast processing speed and excellent performance.
-It was later applied to the field of voice enhancement and showed excellent performance [1].
+It was later applied to the field of speech enhancement and showed excellent performance [1].
 This repository provides the following research content:

-1. Implementation of HD-DEMUCS[2] (successor of DEMUCS model)
+1. Implementation of HD-DEMUCS[2]
 2. DEMUCS in the time-frequency domain
 3. HD-DEMUCS in time-frequency domain